Library of Congress

 Who Assigns ISSN?

-ISSN are assigned by a network of over 60 centers worldwide coordinated by the ISSN International Centre located in Paris.
+ISSN are assigned by a network of 88 centers worldwide coordinated by the ISSN International Centre located in Paris.
 ISSN are assigned to serials published in the United States by the U.S. ISSN Center at the Library of Congress.
 Serials published outside of the United States are assigned ISSN by the national center in their country of publication, or, in the case of countries lacking a national center, by the ISSN International Centre.
 Information about the ISSN network and ISSN centers worldwide can be found on the ISSN International Centre's home page.

 Who Is Eligible to Obtain ISSN From the U.S. ISSN Center?